Hexagon/croner-rust/README.md

 #### 3. `dom_and_dow`

-This method enables the combination of Day of Month (DOM) and Day of Week (DOW) conditions in your cron expressions.
+This method forces the combination of Day of Month (DOM) and Day of Week (DOW) conditions in your cron expressions.
 It's particularly useful for creating schedules that require specificity in terms of both the day of the month and the day of the week, such as running a task when the first of the month is a Monday, or christmas day is on a friday.
+Certain libraries use this mode by default.

+> [!NOTE]
+> While this method provides a way to globally enforce AND logic, the recommended approach is to use the `+` modifier directly in the cron pattern (e.g., `0 0 1 * +MON`).
+This pattern-level configuration gives you more granular control and is enabled by default.

 **Example Usage**: